NixOS/nixpkgs/doc/contributing/coding-conventions.chapter.md

     For package updates it is enough to change one symbol to make hash fake.
 For new packages, you can use `lib.fakeSha256`, `lib.fakeSha512` or any other fake hash.

-    This is last resort method when reconstructing source URL is non-trivial and `nix-prefetch-url -A` isn't applicable (for example, [one of `kodi` dependencies](https://github.com/NixOS/nixpkgs/blob/d2ab091dd308b99e4912b805a5eb088dd536adb9/pkgs/applications/video/kodi/default.nix#L73")).
+    This is last resort method when reconstructing source URL is non-trivial and `nix-prefetch-url -A` isn’t applicable (for example, [one of `kodi` dependencies](https://github.com/NixOS/nixpkgs/blob/d2ab091dd308b99e4912b805a5eb088dd536adb9/pkgs/applications/video/kodi/default.nix#L73)).
 The easiest way then would be replace hash with a fake one and rebuild.
 Nix build will fail and error message will contain desired hash.

-::: warning
+::: {.warning}
 This method has security problems.
 Check below for details.
 :::